shift-construction/ifc4PowerBI/README.md

 8. Select your folder and click open.
 Use the PowerBI filters to filter out any files that are not required
 9. Create a new column **Add Column > Custom Column**
 10. In the formula box type **IFC4PowerBI([Content])** .
 This assumes you named the function IFC4PowerBI and you now have a column called **Content** which contains **Binary** values
-11. This will leave you with a new column consisting of a table, which you can expand to find all of the IFC metadata from your models
+11. This will leave you with a new column consisting of a table, which you can expand to find all of the IFC metadata from your models. **Make sure you delete the Content column before expanding to avoid exponential memory consumption**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>